CENTRE COLLEGE DIRECTORY

 File last updated: 8/26/16

 Anne joined the Office of Admission team in August of 2017.
 She works with students from Lexington, Kentucky as well as with students from North Carolina, South Carolina, and Eastern Tennessee.

 An alumnus of the College, Anne graduated in 2012 with a Bachelor of Arts in English.
 She went on to earn a Master of Science in Journalism degree from Northwestern University in 2014.

 She returned to Centre in 2015, working first as the Interim Communications Fellow and then moving into the role of Assistant Director of Residence Life from 2015-17.
 After her first full year of work at Centre, she was awarded the Rookie of the Year Award For Excellence in Service.

 Anne is originally from Lexington, Kentucky.

 Adriana graduated from Centre in 2017 with a Bachelor of Arts in Anthropology/Sociology and Spanish, and recently conducted independent sociolinguistics research on identity formation among first generation latinos.
 She is a former staff member for the Kentucky Governor’s Scholars Program.
 Adriana grew up in Hawthorne, California.

 Sara Morency graduated from Centre College in 2016 with a BA in Sociology/ Anthropology.
 Sara came to Centre from Lowell, Mass., as a Posse Scholar and joined the Bonner Scholar Program on campus spring of her first-year.
 She had the opportunity to address her graduating class as a speaker at Honors Convocation.
 Her geographic territory includes Nashville, Memphis, and Chattanooga, Tenn., along with Alabama, Arkansas, Louisiana, Maine, Massachusetts, Mississippi, New Hampshire, Rhode Island, and Vermont.

 file last updated:9/7/18

-Annie Murphy joined Centre’s admission team in 2013 and works with students from Louisville, Kentucky as well as students in Arizona, Colorado, Idaho, Montana, New Mexico, Utah, and students who are homeschooled.
+Annie Murphy joined Centre’s admission team in 2013 and works with international applicants, as well as students in Arizona, Colorado, Idaho, Montana, New Mexico, Utah, and students who are homeschooled.
 She graduated from Centre in 2004 and earned her MA at the University of Chicago.
 She has worked in the admission field since 2008, and has previous experience as a high school and middle school teacher.
 She is a former faculty member for Kentucky’s Governor’s Scholars Program.
 Annie grew up in Louisville, Kentucky.

 File last updated: 8/26/16